This story has been updated. It was originally posted on October 20, 2020.

 One of the problems new browsers face is attracting developers to make useful extensions, which is where the likes of Firefox and Chrome really excel.
 But because Edge is built on the same Chromium code as Google’s browser, you can install any Chrome-compatible add-on in Edge too—open the browser menu (via the three dots in the top right-hand corner), then choose Extensions to see what’s installed and to find new options in the Edge Add-ons library.
 You can also head to the Chrome Web Store and install anything you find there.

 9. Windows S Mode accessibility

-Microsoft designed Windows S Mode as a streamlined version of Windows 10—a more lightweight option for home users, basically.
+Microsoft designed Windows S Mode as a streamlined, lightweight version of Windows.
 That means it only runs apps from the Windows Store and has no room for big desktop packages like Photoshop.
 And Edge is the only web browser in the Windows Store.